-Rasmalai recipe – Learn how to make easy rasmalai that is soft and mouth melting with step by step pictures.
+Rasmalai recipe – Learn how to make easy rasmalai that is soft and mouth melting.
 Rasmalai is a Bengali delicacy that is very popular among the Indian Sweet Lovers.
 Ras malai – Ras literally translates to “juice” and malai to “cream”.
-Flattened balls of Chenna, the Indian cottage cheese are cooked in sugar syrup and dunked in sweetened thick condensed milk that is of cream consistency.
+To make rasmalai, flattened balls of Chenna are cooked in sugar syrup first.
+Then later dunked in sweetened thickened milk that is of cream consistency.
 These flattened balls or discs are juicy after soaking up the creamy thick milk.
-They are garnished with nuts, chilled and consumed.
+They are garnished with nuts, chilled and enjoyed.

-They are a melt in the mouth with juicy cream in every bite.
-They are so delicious that anyone who tastes these get mesmerised and would long for more.
+Rasmalai are a melt in the mouth with juicy cream in every bite.
+They are so delicious that anyone who tastes these get mesmerized and would long for more.

 You can also check this Collection of 100 diwali recipes for the festive season.

 Rasmalai can be made in 2 ways.
 I am sharing both the methods.

-1. Original way making it from scratch – involves making chenna/paneer, shaping to discs – boiling them in sugar syrup, condensing the milk to a creamy texture called rabri.
+1. Original way making it from scratch – This involves making chenna or paneer.
+Next shaping to discs.
+Later boiling them in sugar syrup.
+Lastly condensing the milk to a creamy texture called rabri.
 Towards the end dunking them in the rabri.

-2. Quick easy rasmalai – use the store bought rasgulla like the Halidram’s tin, a condensed milk tin and then just squeeze out the syrup from rasgulla and dunk them in the simmered diluted condensed milk.
+2. Quick easy rasmalai – use the store bought rasgulla like the Halidram’s tin and a milkmaid.
+Then just squeeze out the syrup from rasgulla and dunk them in the simmered diluted milkmaid.

-To make rasmala in 10 minutes using condensed milk and readymade rasgulla scroll down to method 2.
+To make rasmalai in 10 minutes using readymade rasgulla scroll down to method 2.